What if this is just the beginning?

 This is what we mean with that question we ask at each month’s team meeting: What am I learning, through this relationship, about God’s heart?

 Same thing with waiting.
 Father Greg Boyle says, “Ours is a God who waits.
-Who are we not to?
+Who are we not to?”

-Your story’s not done.
-Not nearly.
 We’ll say it again: this might just be the beginning.

-II.
 WHAT IF THIS IS JUST THE BEGINNING OF A WORK INSIDE ME?

 What has this relationship done to you?